March 2025 Israeli attacks on the Gaza Strip

-The Israeli military's renewed offensive affected large parts of the Gaza Strip, including Gaza City, Khan Yunis, and Rafah, and killed more than 591 people, mostly women and children.
+The Israeli military's renewed offensive from 18 March affected large parts of the Gaza Strip, including Gaza City, Khan Yunis, and Rafah, and killed more than 591 people, mostly women and children.
 The airstrikes struck homes and set at least one tent camp on fire.
 Hospitals were overwhelmed by dead and wounded.
-Israel's government stated that the strikes targeted leadership figures, mid-ranking military commanders, and the operational infrastructure of Hamas.
+Israel's government stated that the strikes targeted leadership figures, mid-ranking military commanders, and the operational infrastructure of Hamas, such as Issam al-Da'alis.
 This has been disputed by experts such as Miranda Cleland of Defence for Children International and Spanish foreign minister José Manuel Albares, who believe Israel "indiscriminately attacked" the Gaza Strip.
 Several Palestinian families were killed en masse as a result of the attacks.

 Hamas condemned the strikes as a violation of the ceasefire, accusing Israel of endangering the remaining Israeli hostages.
 It began responding militarily to the Israeli strikes on 20 March, when it fired rockets at Tel Aviv.
 The Israeli government said it carried out the attack in response to Hamas' refusal to extend a ceasefire through additional hostage releases.
 Hamas had agreed to the second phase of the original ceasefire agreement, under which Israeli hostages would have been released in exchange for a permanent end to the Gaza war.
 The Israeli government did not consider its attack to be a breach of the ceasefire agreement, arguing that there was "no automaticity" between the phases.
 The escalation drew large-scale international attention, with the United Nations Security Council convening an emergency session to address the crisis.